alexkurowski/nabookov/README.md

 "Patreon" or "Early Access" for writers.

+## Repository notes

+* Root folder name is supposed to be `app`, but koobfeed might work just fine.

 ### Ideas

 Keep track of users and try to determine if they are a writer or a reader